DysregulatedImmuneProfile/DIP/README.md

   - DIP1 (minor dysregulation)
   - DIP2 (moderate dysregulation)
   - DIP3 (major dysregulation)
 - Providing a continuous dysregulation score (cDIP) for more granular assessment.
+The score ranges from 0 to 1 in which 0 is closely resemles immune homeostasis while 1 reflects extreme immune dysregulation.

 ### 🔹 Two Independent Machine Learning Models
 - The **stage-based DIP model** (DIP_stage) uses an extreme gradient boosting decision tree (XGBoost) to classify patients into DIP1, DIP2, or DIP3.